cloudmesh-community/fa19-516-148/project/pi-setup.md

 ## Example

-We run the following example on teh cluster to demonstarte its use
+We run the following example on the cluster to demonstrate its use

 TODO ... describe